rzzzwilson/Random-Stuff/What_language_should_I_learn.rst

 You need to be something like type 3 if you have any hope of learning to be a programmer **by yourself**.
 How do you become type 3?
 I don't know.
 Certainly curiosity is part of a good programmer.
 Patience or lack of patience, at the appropriate time, is another.
-Larry Wall has a
-`great quote <http://c2.com/cgi/wiki?LazinessImpatienceHubris>`_ along these lines.
+Larry Wall has a great quote along these lines [#]_.

 The type 3 students were the ones who worked late hours trying things out, trying a different approach or algorithm.
 Because there were other ways that